 2. Sub-shell l (s, p, d …).
 Has no agreed meaning.

-This worked nicely except the third row is still only eight elements, including the carbon and oxygen we need to live, and the expected eighteen elements only occur in the next row.
-The initial model predicted periodic table rows of 2, 8, 18, 32, 50 and 72 but instead the rows were 2, 8, 8, 18, 18, 32 and 32.
+The problem was that the third row of the periodic table is still only eight elements, including the carbon and oxygen we need to live, and the expected eighteen elements only occur in the next row.
+The initial model predicted periodic table rows of 2, 8, 18, 32, 50, and 72 but instead the rows were 2, 8, 8, 18, 18, 32, and 32.
 So in the by now well-established practice, theory was fitted to fact by tweaking the model so the sub-shells fill in this odd order:

 Row 1: 1s Hydrogen-Helium (two elements)